No results were found...

 4. Email tagging based on purchases

-Mailerlite’s e-commerce integrations with Shopify or WooCommerce allow you to add people to groups based on the products they purchase.
+MailerLite’s e-commerce integrations with Shopify or WooCommerce allow you to add people to groups based on the products they purchase.

 For example, if a subscriber purchases a product from a specific category such as “Sportswear”, you can set up an automation to automatically add new tags to those subscribers.
 You can then send a targeted email message to those subscribers based on their purchase.
 This provides a great opportunity for cross-selling.